Employee Layoff Law Attorney

 The law is clear that employees must be free to complain about reasonable suspicion of workplace harassment.
-Even if the actions were not harassment under the law, the employee cannot receive any retaliation in exchange for the complaint.
+Even if the actions were not harassment under the law, the employee cannot receive any backlash in exchange for the complaint.

-However, under the Americans with Disabilities Act (ADA), you cannot be targeted to be laid off because you are out of work due to a temporary disability.
+However, under the Americans with Disabilities Act Amendments Act (ADAAA), you cannot be targeted for a layoff because you are out of work due to a temporary disability.
 If you can show you were targeted, you may have a claim for workplace discrimination.
-You should be able to show one of the following:

-- You are the only person laid off in your department
+- You are the only person laid off in your department.

-- You are the only person included int he layoffs within the entire company
+- You are the only person included in the layoffs within the entire company.

 - Your employer only laid off people who were out of work due to temporary disabilities or using FMLA leave.

 - The majority, but not all, employees laid off from work were using temporary disability when laid off.